talha131/dotfiles/README.md

 1. Switch to AutoJump directory
 1. Install AutoJump using `python install.py`
 1. Successful installation will output a path, add this path your `%PATH%`.

+### Clink

+You can view Clink settings and configuration directory using `clink set` command.

 ## Color Codes